Introduction

 High strength low alloy steel

-general information
+General information

-- Model specific chapters explain where high strength low alloy steel is used.
+- Model-specific chapters explain where high-strength, low-alloy steel is used.

-Specific features of high strength low alloy steel:
+Specific features of high-strength low-alloy steel:

-- During the manufacturing process, hardened steel reaches its final hardness when it is placed in a painting oven.
+- During the manufacturing process, the hardened steel reaches its final hardness when it is placed in a painting oven.

 Steel type |